dawidkotarba/interview_questions/java.md

 - What optimizations do you know that are performed by JIT? (inlining, branch prediction,loop enrolling moving some objects from heap to stack etc.)
 - What is the difference between server/client JIT compiler?
 - What is "Stop the world" in GC?
 When it is run?
+- What is memory fragmentation and why this can effect JVM-based applications performance or possibility to work?
+- If JVM cannot allocate memory for big collection of data but we have more than enough memory what can be an issue on level of operation system that we can expect?
+- How we can bypass memory limitations of JVM using JNI interface?
+Why we can do that?
+- How you will secure JVM application from perspective of performance, when you're developing socket application?
+- How we can create a second instance of Singleton object?

+# Libraries
+- How can we provide logging mechanisms inside Java application?
+What logging frameworks do you know?
+- Why it's better to use logging frameworks instead of output to System.out?

+# JMX
+- What is JMX?
+- Is JMX one way or two way communication protocol (read, write or read & write)?

 # JMS
 - Topic vs Queue in JMS